Updated: Aug 25

-My maternal grandparents arrived in Israel from Polland on the same boat in 1933.
-They were both members of a zionist youth movement that believed in the redemption of Eretz Yisrael and the Jewish People through manual labor and the revival of the Hebrew language.
-They left behind their parents and siblings, not imagining that some years later, they will all be sent to their death.
+My maternal grandparents arrived in Israel from Polland on the same boat in 1933, members of a Zionist youth movement that believed in the redemption of Eretz Yisrael and the Jewish People through manual labor and the revival of the Hebrew language.
+They left behind their parents and siblings, not imagining that some years later, they would all be sent to their deaths.
 Grandma Leah spent her first years in the Kibbutz and Grandpa Zvi worked in building houses in Tel Aviv.
-They met two years later and settled down in Rehovot, where my grandpa opened a small shoe repair shop and my grandma stayed home to care for the house and their three children that were born soon after.
-Saftas (Hebrew for grandma) Leah was a talented, hard-working cook, in her tiny little kitchen there was always something cooking on the stove and in the oven.
-It was a humble household and nothing went to waste, we grew up with this notion and felt her deep love through the food she made.
+They met two years later and settled down in Rehovot, where my grandpa opened a small shoe repair shop and my grandma stayed home to care for the house and their three children who were born soon after.
+Safta (Hebrew for grandma) Leah was a talented, hard-working cook, in her tiny little kitchen there was always something cooking on the stove and in the oven.
+It was a humble household, and nothing went to waste, we grew up with this notion and felt her deep love through the food she made.
 Today I know that cooking for her was much more than feeding the family she built on a low budget and a way to express love and warmth.
-The aroma and the flavors of these dishes took her back home to her childhood in Polland, and gave my grandfather, who lost his mother at a very young age, a sense of home.
+The aroma and the flavors of these dishes took her back home to her childhood in Polland and gave both her and my grandfather (who lost his mother at a very young age), a sense of home.

 This Babka cake was one of Safta Leah's signature dishes, she made the dough the day before and stored it in the fridge overnight.
 Her long cylinder-shaped cakes were filled with either poppy seeds, homemade jam, sweet cheese and raisins, or chocolate cream, and placed side by side on one sheet pan.
 I have a vivid memory of these loaded pans coming out of the oven, and of myself sneaking around, waiting impatiently until it will be cooled down and finally separated and sliced.